 The Program Fellow application process is now closed. Please check back this time next year!

-Beacon Hill Friends House has been awarded a grant from the Thomas H. & Mary Williams Shoemaker Fund to support the creation of two part-time volunteer Program Fellow positions!
-Fellows will live at the house as members of the residential community and will work with BHFH staff and committees to help further expand and deepen our programs and events.
+For the second year, Beacon Hill Friends House is offering two part-time volunteer Program Fellow positions!
+Fellows live at the house as members of the residential community and will work with BHFH staff and committees to help further expand and deepen our programs and events.

 Learn more and apply below.
-(Applications will be considered on a rolling basis until the positions are filled).
+(Applications will be considered on a rolling basis.
+The deadline to apply is Sunday, May 15, 2022).

 Beacon Hill Friends House (BHFH), a Quaker center and residential community based in downtown Boston, Massachusetts, is excited to offer two half-time volunteer Program Fellow positions for a year-long commitment.

 BHFH program fellows will reside at the Friends House (and receive room & board) and work side-by-side with our small team of talented staff to help support our public programs and events that cultivate community, nurture spiritual deepening, and empower collective action.
 You’ll have the opportunity to help us coordinate, manage, and facilitate a combination of in-person, online, and hybrid events, in addition to gaining experience in other skills and core competencies related to working for a Quaker organization and intentional community.